AnthonySteele/anthonysteele.github.io/CodingStandards.md

 ## Automate

-Look for the automated tools: Automation is far faster and more consistent than eyeball inspection and manual fixing.
+Look for the automated tools: Let the computer do the rote work.
+Automation is far faster and more consistent than eyeball inspection and manual fixing.

-Let the computer do the rote work, be it detecting issues with a linter such as [the Roslyn Analysers](https://github.com/dotnet/roslyn-analyzers), or automating spacing rules via [a `.editorconfig` file](https://editorconfig.org/) and a formatter [such as `dotnet format`](https://github.com/dotnet/format).
+If you are fortunate, your modern language comes with a standard formatter and a standard style included from day one, such as [this for Rust](https://github.com/rust-lang/rustfmt) or [this for Golang](https://blog.golang.org/gofmt).
+If not (and this is the case in the .NET world) then you will likely find all the pieces that you want if you look around.
+There may be emerging standards and well-known tools.

+In .NET [there is `dotnet format`](https://github.com/dotnet/format) for spacing, editor support for [the `.editorconfig` file](https://editorconfig.org/).
+And the [Roslyn Analysers](https://github.com/dotnet/roslyn-analyzers) for linting.
 Even fixing the compiler warnings and turning on "warnings as errors" counts.

-If you are fortunate, your modern language comes with a standard formatter and a standard style such as [this](https://github.com/rust-lang/rustfmt) or [this](https://blog.golang.org/gofmt).

 ## Levels of Rule Strength